#10 Starting a business in Newcastle

 Various options exist for office space around the capital, with supply of Grade A premises estimated at around 190,000 sq ft in total.
 Major developments include Baltic Place, Wellbar Central in Gallowgate, and the recently refurbished The Pearl, which account for the greatest portion of availability.

-As mentioned above, the imminent opening of Newcastle Science Central is set to provide a major boost to support and office space availability for tech businesses in the region, so now is the time to look at snapping up some of the space available as much of it has already been let.
+As mentioned above, the recent opening of Newcastle Science Central is providing a major boost to support and office space availability for tech businesses in the region, so now is the time to look at snapping up some of the space available as much of it has already been let.

 Access to grants and funding in Newcastle